vishal7095/Student-Management-System/README.md

 - [License](#license)

 ## Introduction
-The Student Management System is a desktop application designed to manage student data efficiently.
-It allows users to add, search, update, and delete student information, as well as export the data to a CSV file.
-This application is built using Python and Tkinter for the graphical user interface and MySQL for the database.
+StudentHub is a desktop application designed for efficient student data management.
+It allows users to manage student records easily using a graphical interface.
+This application is built using Python and Tkinter for the GUI, and MySQL for the database backend.

 ## Features
 - **Add Student**: Input student details and add them to the database.